sookinoby/mxnet-ccn-samples/README.md

 ```

 ## load the trained model from file system
 Since we have check pointed the model during training, we can load any epoch and check its classification power.
-Below we are loading the 10 epoch.
-We also set binidng in the model loaded with training false, since we are using this network for testing and not training.
-We also reduce the batch size of input from 64 to 1 (data_shapes=[('data', (1,3,32,32))) , since we are going to test it on a single image.
-You can use the same technique to load any other pretrained machine learning model.
+Below, we are loading the 10 epoch.
+We also set binding in the model loaded with training false, since we are using this network for testing and not training.
+Furthermore, we reduced the batch size of input from 64 to 1 (data_shapes=[('data', (1,3,32,32))) , since we are going to test it on a single image.
+You can use the same technique to load any other pre-trained machine learning model.

 ```python
 #load the model from the checkpoint , we are loading the 10 epoch